futel/twilio-sip-server/README-deploy.md

 # Deploy and development notes

-We will set up a service with a dev environment, and other components for the dev and prod servers.
-For components other than the service, the dev and prod components are identical except for which other components they reference.
+We will set up a service with a stage environment, and other components for the stage and prod servers.
+For components other than the service, the stage and prod components are identical except for which other components they reference.

-The initial deploy process is to create the dev components and at least one SIP credential, then promote the dev service to prod.
+The initial deploy process is to create the stage components and at least one SIP credential, then promote the stage service to prod.
 We expect to add more SIP credentials as clients are added.

-When we develop, we will redeploy the dev service with the serverless toolkit.
-When ready, the dev service is again promoted to prod.
+When we develop, we will redeploy the stage service with the serverless toolkit.
+When ready, the stage service is again promoted to prod.
 We shouldn't have to redeploy or change any other components, but nothing gets promoted except the service.
-If we change anything other than the service, we will presumably be changing the dev components, then changing the prod components to match dev when we promote the dev service to prod.
+If we change anything other than the service, we will presumably be changing the stage components, then changing the prod components to match stage when we promote the stage service to prod.

+The stage and prod deployments communicate with the corresponding deploymnets on the Asterisk side.
+We develop on stage, it would be more correct to have a separate dev deployment.

 For most of the Twilio API calls, a 400 response because the resource already exists is OK.

 ---

-# Set up dev and prod server components
+# Set up stage and prod server components

 This process should only need to be done once.
 After this is done, the expected process is:

-- Update the Twilio service, deploy to dev, then promote to prod
+- Update the Twilio service, deploy to stage, then promote to prod
 - Add a new SIP client by creating a phone number and credential, and updating the credential list

 Those processes are outlined in later sections.